-INDICATIONS AND USAGE Losartan potassium is an angiotensin II receptor blocker (ARB) indicated for: Treatment of hypertension, to lower blood pressure in adults and children greater than 6 years old.
-Lowering blood
+INDICATIONS AND USAGE Losartan potassium tablets are an angiotensin II receptor blocker (ARB) indicated for:

-- pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
+- Treatment of hypertension, to lower blood pressure in adults and children greater than 6 years old.
+Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
 (1.1) Reduction of the risk of stroke in patients with hypertension and left ventricular hypertrophy.
-There is evidence that - Treatment of diabatic penhanathy with an alcusted commerceatining and proteinurie in patients with type 2 diabate - Treatment of diabetic nephropathy with an elevated serum creatinine and proteinuria in patients with type 2 diabetes and a history of hypertension.
-(1.3)
+There is evidence that - recurction of the place is a place is a marker of the place is an appeter solution of the recurcical inspectrophy.
+First be even the area in the place is the pla - DOSAGE AND ADMINISTRATION Hypertension